-BROKEN ARROW, Okla — Broken Arrow residents reached out to 2 News' Problem Solvers line to discuss a house that has become overgrown after a fire in April 2023.
+BROKEN ARROW, Okla — Broken Arrow residents reached out to Problem Solvers for help with a house that's become overgrown after a fire in April 2023.

-Michael Ponio lives right next to the home and said he’s lived in the community for about 20 years.
+Michael Ponio, who lives next to the home, said he has lived in the community for about 20 years.

 “It's affected everybody around here," he said.
 "I've talked to a lot of people in the community that feel like we do, and, you know, we've called a lot and nothing seems to get done."

-Ponio said the house began to undergo repairs after the fire, but it seems after two years, the process has stalled.
+Ponio said the house began to undergo repairs after the fire, but it seems the process stalled.

 “We've noticed a lot of a lot of snakes and a lot of rats," he said.
 "I do my best to take care of that, but I can't do it by myself, and nothing's being done.”

-He also said he’s been seeing people sneak in and out of the house, which he says is another issue of safety.
+He also said he’s been seeing people sneak in and out of the house, which he says is a safety issue.

-According to the Tulsa County Assessor’s Office site, the house has belonged to the same owner since 2019, about 4 years before the fire happened.
+According to the Tulsa County Assessor’s Office website, the house has been owned by the same person since 2019.

 McColloch said he wants the community to report anything they need help with to keep everyone safe.